awsdocs/amazon-sns-developer-guide/doc_source/sns-http-https-endpoint-as-subscriber.md

-# Using Amazon SNS for System\-to\-System Messaging with an HTTP/S Endpoint as a Subscriber<a name="sns-http-https-endpoint-as-subscriber"></a>
+# Using Amazon SNS for system\-to\-system messaging with an HTTP/s endpoint as a subscriber<a name="sns-http-https-endpoint-as-subscriber"></a>

 You can use [Amazon SNS](https://aws.amazon.com/sns/) to send notification messages to one or more HTTP or HTTPS endpoints\.
 When you subscribe an endpoint to a topic, you can publish a notification to the topic and Amazon SNS sends an HTTP POST request delivering the contents of the notification to the subscribed endpoint\.
 When you subscribe the endpoint, you choose whether Amazon SNS uses HTTP or HTTPS to send the POST request to the endpoint\.
 If you use HTTPS, then you can take advantage of the support in Amazon SNS for the following:
 + **Server Name Indication \(SNI\)**—This allows Amazon SNS to support HTTPS endpoints that require SNI, such as a server requiring multiple certificates for hosting multiple domains\.
 For more information about SNI, see [Server Name Indication](http://en.wikipedia.org/wiki/Server_Name_Indication)\.